AdnanEbrahem/adnanebrahem.github.io/_pages/about.md

   - /about.html
 ---

 I am a PhD student in Computational Mechanics in the research group of [Prof. Schillinger](https://www.ibnm.uni-hannover.de/de/schillinger/) at the Institute of Mechanics and Computational Mechanics (IBNM) at Leibniz Universität Hannover, Germany.
 I have a background in M. Sc. in Engineering Science from Berlin Institute of Technology (TU Berlin) specialised in Solid Mechanics and Simulation Based Engineering.
-I also hold a B. Sc. in Mechanical Engineering from Technische Universität Berlin.
+I also hold a B. Sc. in Mechanical Engineering from TU Berlin.

 My research interests